Syzygium smithii

-Syzygium smithii (formerly Acmena smithii) is a summer-flowering, winter-fruiting evergreen tree, native to Australia and belonging to the myrtle family Myrtaceae.
+Syzygium smithii (formerly Acmena smithii) is a summer-flowering, winter-fruiting evergreen tree native to Australia that belongs to the myrtle family, Myrtaceae.
 It shares the common name "lilly pilly" with several other plants.
 It is planted as shrubs or hedgerows, and features: rough, woody bark; cream and green smooth, waxy leaves; flushes of pink new growth; and white to maroon edible berries.
 Unpruned, it will grow about 3–5 m tall in the garden.

 Taxonomy

 Syzygium smithiis name dates from its 1789 description as Eugenia smithii by French botanist Jean Louis Marie Poiret, its specific name honouring James Edward Smith, who had described it two years earlier as E. elliptica.
 The name was unusable due to that combination having been used for another species.
-It gained its current binomial name in 1893 when reclassified in the genus Syzygium by German botanist Franz Josef Niedenzu, and since 2009 the Council of Heads of Australasian Herbaria (CHAH) Australian Plant Census has confirmed the recognition of this current name.
+It gained its current binomial name in 1893 when it was reclassified in the genus Syzygium by German botanist Franz Josef Niedenzu, and since 2009, the Council of Heads of Australasian Herbaria's (CHAH) Australian Plant Census has confirmed the recognition of this current name.

 Common names include lilly pilly, Chinese Apple, coast satinash, Eungella gum, and in the timber trade, lilipilli satinash.
+It was known as Tdgerail by Aboriginal Australians of the Illawarra region and Coochin-coochin by others in Queensland.